thomassorensen2650/node-red-contrib-mqtt-sparkplug-plus/readme.md

 npm install node-red-contrib-mqtt-sparkplug-plus

 # Usage
-The easiest way to get started is to start with the example that is provided with the module
+The easiest way to get started is to start with the example that is provided with the module.

 ## From Example
 1. Open the Node-Red Export Dialog
 2. Select the Examples Tab